-Please have nothing to eat or drink for 2 hours prior to your appointment time.
-If you take any medication, you will still be able to take this with small sips of water only.
-Please bring a sandwich with you (cheese or similar - it needs to contain fat, so please avoid salad only or diet products), you will be told when to eat this as part of the test.
+- Please do not have caffeine products 24 hours prior to your appointment time, this includes: - Tea, coffee, decaffeinated tea and coffee, hot chocolate, fizzy and energy drinks - All chocolate products e.g. cake, bars or biscuits - Over the counter medicines such as cold and flu remedies that contain caffeine - Please have nothing to eat or drink for 2 hours prior to your appointment time - Please continue to take all of your medication as normal. - Please bring your medication with you - Please bring a sandwich with you (cheese or similar it needs to contain fat, so please avoid salad only or diet products), you will be told when to eat this as part of the test